qertoip/llmrag/README.md

 # LLM RAG

-PoC for assistant for company-internal knowledge-base (developer documentation).
+PoC for assistant for company-internal knowledge-base.

 ## Demo